 When all is said and done, little of consequence happened as a result of The Defenders.
 Yes, The Hand is stopped but most of our heroes go back to their lives as if nothing happened.
 Jessica’s story ends in pretty much the same place season one of her show did and Luke just goes back to Harlem.

-You could argue that Danny learns that his place is in New York defending it evil and I might buy that.
+You could argue that Danny learns that his place is in New York defending it from evil and I guess I’d buy that.

 I’m not a fan of heroes “dying” only to magically resurface so for Matt (Daredevil) to “die” felt unnecessary to me.
 Especially since season three of Daredevil is on the way.
 To end the whole event on him waking up in some sort of monastery wasn’t exactly the most riveting image to leave your audience with either.

 Each of them should have left this crossover radically changed from before but the ending didn’t quite make it seem that way.
 Perhaps it opened the door for future mini-crossovers?
 Who knows.

 What didn’t: “This is insane!”